 Data was obtained from the medical records of all patients.
-This included demographic details, comorbidities, clinicopathological characteristics (tumor stage, histopathology, and positive surgical margin [PSM] status), and R.E.N.A.L nephrometry score (RNS).
-The latter was based on the preoperative characteristics of the tumors on imaging.
-The surgeon experience was evaluated by examining the operative time (the time spent from insertion of the first port until removal of the last port); WIT (the time spent from the application of the Scanlon robotic bulldog clamp® on the renal arteries until its removal); estimated blood loss (EBL), and intraand postoperative complications (graded according to the Clavien-Dindo classification system and grouped as minor (grades I and II) or major (grades III-V), and early (0-30 days postoperatively) or late (31-365 days postoperatively).
-Patients were divided into three consecutive tertiles (first tertile [n=14], second tertile [n=14], third tertile [n=15]).
+This included demographic details, co-morbidities, clinicopathological characteristics (tumor stage, histopathology, and positive surgical margin (PSM) status), and R.E.N.A.L nephrometry score (RNS).
+The latter was based on the pre-operative characteristics of the tumors on imaging.

+The surgeon experience was evaluated by examining the operative time which was the time spent from insertion of the first port until removal of the last port, WIT which was the time spent from the application of the Scanlon robotic bulldog clamp® on the renal arteries until its removal, estimated blood loss (EBL), and intra- and post-operative complications which were graded according to the Clavien-Dindo Classification system and were grouped as minor (grades I and II) or major (grades III-V), and early (0-30 days post-operatively) or late (31-365 days post-operatively).
+Patients were divided into three consecutive tertile groups (first tertile [n=14], second tertile [n=14], third tertile [n=15]).

-Other variables recorded included hospital stay in days, trifecta, and pentafecta.
+Other variables recorded included hospital stay in days, trifecta and pentafecta.
 The latter two parameters were used to assess short-term and long-term success of RAPN, respectively.
-Trifecta was achieved when WIT was ≤25 minutes, surgical margins were negative, and there were no perioperative complications ≥grade III.
-Pentafecta was achieved when the trifecta was achieved in addition to >90% preservation of estimated glomerular filtration rate (eGFR) and no upstaging of CKD at 12 months postoperatively.
-Renal functional assessment was performed by measuring serum creatinine level (μmol/L) and measuring the change in eGFR (mL/min/1.73m), which was calculated using Chronic Kidney Disease-Epidemiology formula.
-These tests were performed preoperatively, as well as one month and three months postoperatively.
+Trifecta was achieved when WIT $\leq$ 25 minutes, surgical margins were negative, and there were no peri-operative complications $\geq$ grade III.
+Pentafecta was achieved when the trifecta was achieved in addition to > 90% preservation of estimated glomerular filtration rate (eGFR) and no upstaging of CKD at 12 months post-operatively.
+Renal functional assessment was performed by measuring serum creatinine level (μmol/L) and measuring the change in eGFR (mL/min/1.73m) which was calculated using Chronic Kidney Disease-Epidemiology formula.
+These tests were performed pre-operatively, one month, and three months post-operatively.

-Only patients with at least three months of followup postoperatively were included in the analysis.
-All the patients were followed up at four weeks postoperatively to review pathology reports.
-Subsequent followup of patients with malignant renal cell carcinoma (RCC) was according to the Canadian Urological Association (CUA) 2018 guidelines for followup after treatment of non-metastatic RCC.
-Low-risk (pT1) patients were seen annually with history and physical examination, serum creatinine, and a chest x-ray.
-Enhanced computed tomography (CT) scan of the abdomen was performed at six and 24 months postoperatively.
-Intermediate-risk (pT2) patients were seen every six months for the first three years and annually thereafter with history and physical examination, serum creatinine, and a chest x-ray.
-Enhanced CT scan of the abdomen was performed at six and 12 months postoperatively and annually thereafter.
+Only patients with at least three months of follow-up post-operatively were included in the analysis.
+All the patients were followed-up at four weeks post-operatively to review pathology reports.
+Subsequent follow-up of patients with malignant renal cell carcinoma (RCC) was according to the CUA 2018 guidelines for "follow-up after treatment of non-metastatic RCC".
+Low risk (pT1) patients were seen annually with history and physical examination, serum creatinine, and a chest x-ray.
+Enhanced CT scan of the abdomen was performed at six and 24 months post-operatively.
+Intermediate risk (pT2) patients were seen every six months for the first three years and annually thereafter with history and physical examination, serum creatinine, and a chest x-ray.
+Enhanced CT scan of the abdomen was performed at six and 12 months post-operatively, and annually thereafter.